 In June 2016, he published Part II, Maarten Maartens Rediscovered – His Best Short Stories, which is a summarization of his four volumes of short stories, including a summary of Maartens’ first self-published novel, The Black-Box Murder, considered the first “Dutch” detective.

-In December 2017, John published his third novel entitled Francine, Dazzling Daughter of The Mountain State, a corporate novel about a young and bright West Virginian woman who rises to the top in an international mining conglomerate based in New York.
+In December 2017, John published his second novel entitled Francine, Dazzling Daughter of The Mountain State, a corporate novel about a young and bright West Virginian woman who rises to the top in an international mining conglomerate based in New York.
 Kirkus Reviews termed it “A dramatically taut tale propelled by artful characterization and political relevance.”
+He also published Audrey-A cherished Memory, two short stories about Audrey Hepburn, to benefit the Audrey Hepburn Children’s Fund.

 John resides as a writer in Virginia, is married with two children and two grandchildren, blogs at his website http://johnschwartzauthor.com/blog, and has his author page on www.amazon.com/author/schwartzjohn.